 It makes sense, then, that science has also studied which qualities are potentially making you less attractive.
 From a biological viewpoint, humans are hardwired to find mates, but you may be self-sabotaging in a way that's preventing you from successfully pairing off.
 Complicating an already-fraught subject is the fact that much of this self-sabotage is likely unconscious; people are blindly giving off the wrong signals entirely.

 You may be doing what science says makes you less appealing, and you're not even conscious of it.
 The first step, however, is awareness, so becoming cognizant of your most unattractive attributes according to science just might help you land a mate.

 It's common knowledge that sleep is crucial for optimal physical and emotional health.
 Plus, sleep is awesome.
 But if you're one of the millions of people who struggle to get enough Z's, you may be making yourself less attractive to possible romantic partners.
-Studies have shown that a lack of sleep makes you ugly; after cutting down on the research subjects' sleep time, they "were perceived to be less healthy-looking, less sociable and less intelligent."
+Studies have shown that a lack of sleep makes you noticeably lackluster.
+After cutting down on the research subjects' sleep time, they appeared less vibrant, less approachable, and less mentally astute.

 According to researcher Dr. Tina Sundelin: "These findings suggest that sleep loss can be detected in a face and that people are less inclined to interact with a sleep-deprived individual."

 Nobody likes a jerk, and science has proven it.
 One surefire way to make yourself less attractive is to be a meanie or, more accurately, appear as if you're mean.
 A study found that people with neutral facial expressions were perceived as unattractive when certain words like mean or evil were written beside their images.

 So it's not only important that you not be jerk, but you shouldn't look like one either.